mattijn/topojson/docs/contributing.md

 **Note:** On Windows, a Windows Defender Firewall dialog can popup.
 Click allow access to give permission.

 The server address is shown in the cmd.
-Now any changes made in the documentation is directly reflected on this website.
+Now any changes made in the Markdown documentation is directly reflected on this website.

 The _API reference_ documentation is created using `pydocmd`.
 The created markdown is subsequently changed to align with the style of this page.